 This approach to CPU resource monitoring works against everything that makes a web hosting service usable.
 It will punish you the moment your small website faces a growth opportunity.

 Imagine that Robert Downey Jr. tweets a link to your recent fitness & wellness blog article.
 The merciless algorithm will let the first several hundred visitors through and then snap its imaginary fingers.
-Your website will literally disappear, and subsequent RDJ’s followers will only see a server error message.
+Your website will disappear, and subsequent RDJ’s followers will only see a server error message.

 Your once-in-a-lifetime opportunity to shine will be gone, wasted.

-And while the example above is imaginary and made at least somewhat in jest, this is the reality of hosting your website on low-quality web hosts.
+While the example above is imaginary and made at least somewhat in jest, this is the reality of hosting your website on low-quality web hosts.

-Let’s say you’re migrating your website to a lower-quality host, and you’re stressed out about making everything work properly – links, images, texts, etc then it is most likely, you or your migration team will skip moving cropped/resized copies of images and exclude all sorts of locally cached data from the migration.
+Let’s say you’re migrating your website to a lower-quality host, and you’re stressed out about making everything work properly – links, images, texts, etc then it is most likely, that you or your migration team will skip moving cropped/resized copies of images and exclude all sorts of locally cached data from the migration.
 This means that all image thumbnails and resized copies, as well as the components of the local cache, have to be regenerated, which is a CPU and I/O-heavy job.

 Usually, that would hit the CPU minute usage monitor, and the website would begin loading at a snail’s pace — even though the hosting server itself might be otherwise sitting idle in the middle of the night between Saturday and Sunday!